teehee08/Crop-Recommender-System/README.md

     - The lighter the colour of the box, the highter the positive correlation, the darker the colour of the box, the higher the negative correlation.

     - Instantly, we can point out that "Phosphorus" and "Potassium" have the highest correlation of 0.74 (2dp).
+    - However, we need to consider the correlation of variables for each crop.
+Hence, a specific dataframes and heatmaps were set up between each variables for each crop.
+For all the crops, we can instantly see that the variables are weakly correlated to each other.

+8. Boxplots were also set up for each variable, comparing all the crops.
+However, they contain irrelavant information that can be removed.
+Hence, a pointplot was set up.
+Each point serves as the mean of the variable for each crop, with a line connecting each point.
+This plot serves as a tool to see how different the variables are across all the crops

 ## 6. Algorithm Optimisation and Machine Learning